jeremyfromearth/boing-boom-tschak/README.md

 # boing-boom-tschak
-Clone this repo into your `cinder/blocks` directory and enjoy
+Clone this repo into `cinder/blocks` and enjoy